ballerina-platform/ballerina-dev-website/swan-lake/vs-code-extension/troubleshoot.md

+---
-# Troubleshoot
+title: Troubleshoot
+description: You can troubleshoot the Ballerina VS Code extension as follows.
+keywords: ballerina, vs code extension, test, annotation

-You can troubleshoot the Ballerina VS Code extension as follows.
+intro: You can troubleshoot the Ballerina VS Code extension as follows.
+---

 ## View the Ballerina output